AppDaemon APIs

 >>> self.run_in_thread(my_callback, 8)

-- Submits a Sync function from within another Sync function to be executed using Executor threads.
+Submit a sync function from within another sync function to be executed using a thread from AppDaemon’s internal thread pool.

 - Parameters: